php/web-doc/tutorial/builds.md

 ## Additional notes
 - If a manual does not validate on some day, it will not be pushed to the mirrors until it does validate (hopefully, the next day).
-- Only active translations are bulit on rsync box (and then pushed to regular mirrors).
+- Only active translations are built on rsync box (and then pushed to regular mirrors).
 This is managed in [web/php/includes/languages.inc][languages.inc]
 - [docs.php.net][docs.php.net] attempts to build all translations (both active) and inactive.